NethServer/nethsecurity/.github/ISSUE_TEMPLATE/bug_report.md

 // Fill with NethSecurity version number and relevant package versions.
 // You can find the package versions typing in a shell prompt
 // opkg list ns-\* | sort
+//
+// Also take a look to the troubleshooting guide: https://docs.nethsecurity.org/en/latest/troubleshooting.html

 **See also**